amroczeK/tribes-mesh-network/b.a.t.m.a.n-adv.md

 4. PuTTy to SSH into the Raspberry Pi's

 ## Initial Setup
-1. Setup Raspberry Pi to connect to WiFi & internet
+1. Setup Raspberry Pi to connect to WiFi & internet.
 ```
 # Edit the interfaces
 sudo nano /etc/network/interfaces